-The Curriculum Committee meets once a month to assess and review current school curriculum to ensure quality of programs.
+The Curriculum Committee meets to assess and review current school curriculum to ensure quality of programs.

-The Development Committee meets once a month to further the school's future and development of physical and internal structures.
+The Development Committee meets to further the school's future and development of physical and internal structures.

 OTHER COMMITTEES

 The BOG and administration form "ad-hoc" committees to address specific needs as they may occur.